 - 1. Admonishment;

 - 2. Temporary removal from the classroom;

 - 3. Deprivation of privileges;

 - 4. Classroom or administrative detention;

 - 5. Referral to disciplinarian;

-- 6. In-school suspension;
+- 6. In-school suspension during the school week or the weekend;

+- 7. After school programs;

-- 7. Out-of-school suspension (short-term or long-term);
+- 78. Out-of-school suspension (short-term or long-term);

-- 8. Reports to law enforcement or other legal action; or
+- 89. Reports to law enforcement or other legal action; or

-- 9. Expulsion.
+- 910. Expulsion; and.

+- 11. Bans from providing services, participating in school district sponsored programs, or being in school buildings or on school grounds.

-Examples of Remedial Measures
+Examples of Remedial Measures - Personal